tarleb/lua-filter-template/README.md

 License
 ------------------------------------------------------------------

-This template repository is published under the Creative Commons CC0 License, see the file `LICENSE`.
-Users of the template may choose to use a different license, in which case the file should be updated.
+This pandoc Lua filter is published under the MIT license, see file `LICENSE` for details.